Slavery in Haiti: Revolutionary period (1789–1804)

 The French Revolution in 1789 presented an opportunity for Saint-Domingue's middle class to organize a revolt, which was followed shortly thereafter by them inciting a general slave revolt.
-In 1791, slaves revolted, massacring whites and torching plantations.
+In 1791, Vincent Ogé led an uprising.
+However, this uprising failed and French authorities imprisoned him then eventually publicly executed him by snapping his back then beheading him.
+After this, Vodun priest Dutty Boukman met with other enslaved religious leaders and planned an insurrection.
+The insurrection began on August 21, 1791.
+Boukman, along with the other slaves, captured most of Plaine-du-Nord then tortured and murdered their slaveowners and their families then destroyed the plantations that they were forced to work on.
+By the end of the year, the slaves held control of two-thirds of the island while the majority of the slaveowners were either dead or trying to leave.

 Two civil commissioners, Sonthonax and Polverel, were sent to the colony to implement the decree of April 4, 1792, which gave to free people of color and free Blacks the same rights as for the Whites.
 Their goal was also to maintain slavery and fight the slaves who revolted.
 Faced with the impossibility of suppressing the revolt, and confronted with the Spanish and the English, they were forced, in order to keep the hope of conserving Saint-Domingue to France, to give freedom to the slaves who would agree to fight alongside them, and then to extend this freedom to all the slaves of the colony.

 By February 1794, when the French government abolished slavery throughout its empire, all the slaves of Saint-Domingue had already been freed.

 Although slavery was outlawed, Louverture, believing that the plantation economy was necessary, forced laborers back to work on the plantations using military might.

 By 1801, the revolt had succeeded, and Toussaint Louverture, having fetched control of the revolt and eliminated all opposition on the island, declared himself Governor-General-for-life of Saint-Domingue.

 With a view toward re-establishing slavery, Napoleon Bonaparte sent his brother-in-law, Charles Leclerc, to regain control of Haiti, along with a fleet of 86 ships and 22,000 soldiers.
 The Haitians resisted the soldiers, but the French were more numerous and better positioned, until the rainy season brought yellow fever.
 As French soldiers and officers died, black Haitian soldiers who had allied themselves with the French began to defect to the other side.